How Weak Hips and Glutes Can Create a Hypertonic Pelvic Floor

 The gluteus medius, the outer buttock muscle, helps keep the femur aligned in the socket and moves the leg away from the body.
 In a single-leg stance (i.e., walking), it holds the pelvis level.
 If the gluteus medius loses strength, several issues can arise:

 Found this blog post useful?
 I'd love to hear from you!
+Share your thoughts or experiences in the comments—have you noticed how glute activation or hip mobility affects your pelvic floor?
+Let's start the conversation!
 Send me a message and spread the word by sharing it with your friends!

 - Caroline Packard, DPT